thomasweis27/teaching/README.md

-*Note: many elements of code were created in classes with colaboration of students under the age of 18.*
+*Note: many elements of code were created in classes with colaboration of students under the age of 18.
+All PII is removed for anonymity.
+Other sources used (websites, etc.) are notated within the corresponding document.*